They Are Still Being Shaken This Morning: Characters

+A young salaryman and the fourth onlooker who ships Nayu and Hikoichi.
+He decided not to join the group chat with Manager, University Student, and Office Lady when they invited him, because he prefers to observe the relationship between Nayu and Hikoichi at his own pace, but is willing to work together with them on occasions.
+Because of this, the other three onlookers gave him the nickname "Lone-Wolf".

 Publication

 Written and illustrated by Eiji Masuda, They Are Still Being Shaken This Morning began serialization in Akita Shoten's shōnen manga magazine Bessatsu Shōnen Champion on February 9, 2024.
-Its chapters have been compiled into three tankōbon volumes as of October 2025.
+Its chapters have been compiled into five tankōbon volumes as of September 2026.

 In June 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in April 2026.